maidsafe/rfcs/text/0054-published-and-unpublished-mutable-data/0054-published-and-unpublished-mutable-data.md

 ## Summary

-This document describes how to enhance the data types to allow the network to store Published and Unpublished data via `AppendOnlyData` or `MutableData` types, and when these data types shall be used.
+This document describes how to enhance the data types to allow the network to store Unpublished data via the `MutableData` type, or Unpublished or Published data via the `AppendOnlyData` type, and when these data types shall be used.

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).